-Intermediate Spanish Listening Practice – How to order in a Spanish bar or restaurant Posted by Laura on May 12, 2019 in Basic, Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary
+Intermediate Spanish Listening Practice – How to order in a Spanish bar or restaurant Posted by Laura & Adam on May 12, 2019 in Learning, Spanish Grammar, Spanish Vocabulary

 In this Spanish lesson we are going to practice ordering in a Spanish bar or restaurant.
 As usual, first we will review some relevant grammar and vocabulary and then see if you can follow a short listening.